-Fleming, Curie, and Hippr (Hippocrades Protocol) comprise Hippocrades' comprehensive API services, advanced solutions and protocols to address different healthcare needs making systems compliant and interoperable while protecting and securing sensitive personal health records.
+Fleming, NightIngale, and Curie comprise Hippocrades' advanced solutions and comprehensive API services to address different healthcare needs making systems compliant and interoperable while protecting and securing sensitive personal health records.
 While this may sound grandiose and far-fetched considering the amount of time needed for development work, the next section would show that a significant part of the Hippocrades setup is already existing and in place.

-4. Hippocrades Solutions FLEMING Hippocrades exposes a set of comprehensive healthcare APIs covering crucial medical information such as patients, medical records, diagnostic test results, and so on.
+4. Hippocrades Solutions FLEMING Hippocrades is exposed as a set of comprehensive healthcare APIs covering crucial medical information such as patients, medical records, diagnostic test results, and so on.
 These APIs collectively form Fleming.
 Fleming APIs have been developed to form the backbone of health-tech products for doctors, clinics, hospitals, pharmacies, and other health facilities, capturing important business logic cross-connecting all these different sources of medical information with each other.